-From places to stay to practical tips about currency, packing and food, I have tried to cover them all as a travel guide for you.
+From places to stay to practical tips about currency, packing and food, I have tried to cover them all as a Indonesia Guide for you.
 So here, goes –

 My 10 travel tips for Indonesia.

 Bali has almost become synonymous with Indonesia.
 It is not surprising that if someone says they are going to Indonesia, they are basically traveling to Bali.
-While Bali is an extremely enjoyable and one of the must-visit destinations of Indonesia, do try to include places beyond Bali.
+While Bali is an extremely enjoyable and one of the must-visit destinations of Indonesia, do try to plan ai Indonesia Holiday that include places beyond Bali.

 The best way to visit these destinations is to use the internal flights in Indonesia.
-You can pre-book them using the Skyscanner app.
-Pre-booking ensures that you get a seat and that too, at the best flight prices for Indonesia..
 These flights are generally, limited in terms of frequency and capacity.
 You will find that flights within Indonesia are fairly affordable too.